zappled/Encyclopedia-of-Endangered-Animals/README.md

 ## Proposed Features

 - Minimize text, use images and icons where possible
+- Page that explains the different conservation statuses
 - Can filter search results by different categories
 - Can add favourite animals to animal spotlight
 - View user list and see other users' animal spotlights